charlyhayoz/tablefootball_score/README.md

 6. Generate symlink from assets to the public folder : `./vendor/bin/sail artisan storage:link`
 7. Cache the .env file : `./vendor/bin/sail artisan config:cache`
 8. Create the database structure and populate it with data : `./vendor/bin/sail artisan migrate:fresh --seed`
+9. You can now access the whole application on your [localhost](http://localhost)

+#### (Front-end)

+The front-end is already builded in the public directory.

+1. Change the directory : `cd frontend`
+2. Install the Ionic CLI globally with : `npm install -g @ionic/cli`
+3. Install the dependencies : `npm install`
+4. Start the server with : `ionic serve`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>